C2SM/git-course/advanced/slides/slides.md

 - Key insight: a commit's identity is its hash, which covers content *and* parent and metadata
   - Same change, different parent, different hash
   - Git sees two unrelated commits, not one change in two places
-- That's exactly why the warning matters: merge later and the change arrives a second time, usually as a conflict rather than a clean duplicate
+- That is exactly why the warning matters: merge later and the change arrives a second time, usually as a conflict rather than a clean duplicate
 - Mention: a cherry-pick can conflict, `git cherry-pick --abort` backs out cleanly
 - Takeaway: cherry-pick is for exceptions - a workflow that needs it routinely usually wants a different branching model -->